tsegaywelu/NextJs-Data-rendering/README.md

-this is my next js rendering program that every one will
+this is my next js rendering program that